arthur-parmentier/soundpainting-signs-gestures-recognition/Readme.md

 ### What can I do with this?

-Well, so far, not much.
-You can train your own signs and recognize them inside Max/MSP.
-Cool.
-But later, you will be able to:
+- Train your own signs and gestures (full body only so far, fingers will come later) and recognize them inside Max/MSP.
-- implement your own regular language
+- implement your own regular language (a simple version of the soundpainting grammar is built-in, and you can change it to have your own language instead).
-- make it play some sounds, videos.. whatever you can do with Max!
+- Make it play some sounds, videos.. using your favorite OSC-compatible external software.

+Later, you will be able to:
-- use it for soundpainting performances
+- control your own virtual soundpainting orchestra
+- add new features to your performances by augmenting your digital instrument with new controls trough gestures
-- augment your instrument...
+- ...

 Check out a little preview of the patch: https://www.youtube.com/watch?v=OmPFMT9mgOs